LoginRadius/engineering-portal/content/passwordless-authentication-for-your-php-project/index.md

 ?>
 ```

-The `otp_verify.php` will help us very if the otp which the user inputs is actually genuine.
+The `otp_verify.php` will help us verify if the otp which the user inputs is actually genuine.
 If it is then it redirects to the hompage.
-This is possible by decoding the result of the otp which is in json format.
+We will be using the json_decode(result) for this.
 Inside the Json are parameters we can use to login in.
 In my case, it is `phoneidverified`.
+To view this json objects, we can echo the result.

 Almost done! let's just create a homepage that says welcome back user.
 Create a file called `homepage.php` and paste this:

 ```php